Azriy-Nazariee/phishguard-ai/README.md

 # PhishGuard AI - Prototype

 PhishGuard AI is a security-driven platform designed to help users detect and prevent phishing attacks using AI-powered threat hunting.
+It is also an application implementation of AI-Powered Threat Hunting For Email Phishing Attack Detection Using Natural Language Processing (NLP) for my Final Year Project (FYP).

 ## 📄 Features and Pages